rflpazini/rflpazini.github.io/content/about.md

 {{< image src="https://pbs.twimg.com/profile_images/1198375649968377856/_uji6FKJ_400x400.jpg" alt="Hello Friend" position="left" style="border-radius: 8px; margin-right: 35px; margin-bottom: 35px; margin-top: 20px; max-width: 100%;width: 336px; float: left;-webkit-filter: grayscale(100%); filter: grayscale(100%);" >}}

-**Hey, I'm Rafael Pazini**.
-I started as a software engineer back in 2011, working with Flash, AS3 to be more exactly.
+**Hey, I’m Rafael Pazini**.
+I started as a software engineer back in 2011, working with Flash, AS3 to be more exact.

 Now my career is focused on Backend development.
-I'm currently **Software Engineer** at Único.
+I’m currently **Software Engineer** at a digital face ID startup, Único.
 Before that, I worked at Mercado Libre as SWE developing the new checkout flow for the biggest market place in Latim America.

-I'm originally from Brazil and now living in São Paulo with my girlfriend and nice plants.
+I’m originally from Brazil and now living in São Paulo with my girlfriend and nice plants.

 I love coffee, open source, old cars, and side projects.
-When I'm not working, I like mountain biking, watching movies, and **riding in my bettles**.
+When I’m not working, I like mountain biking, watching movies, and riding in my **Beatles**.

 ## Career